-

 TODAY: Emergency Alert Test To Cell Phones, Radio, TV

-At 11:20am today, anyone with a cell phone can expect an emergency alert from the federal government.
-The alert is a nationwide test of the Emergency Alert System from the […]
+At 11:20am today, anyone with a cell phone can expect an emergency alert from the federal government.ย The alert is a nationwide test of the Emergency Alert System from the Federal Emergency Management Agency in coordination with the Federal Communications Commission.
+The national test will consist of two portions, testing Wireless Emergency Alert (WEA) and…

 -